Cauliflower soup recipe

 Retro your cauliflower soup

-Allowing the leftovers to cool overnight in the refrigerator, and then reheating the next day allows the starch molecules to retrograde; it makes it even more difficult for the enzymes to digest, forming glucose; instead it becomes a pre-biotic, feeding the starving millions in your colon.
+Allowing the leftovers to cool overnight in the refrigerator, and then reheating the next day allows the starch molecules to retrograde; it makes it even more difficult for the enzymes to digest, forming glucose more slowly.
+Instead it becomes a pre-biotic, feeding the starving millions in your colon.

 Here is an aside; if you suffer from unhappy tum, think of taking a daily probiotic.
-You can either pay a lot of money to a supplement company, or make your own; read up about kefir benefits.
-It's an ancient Bulgarian probiotic containing over 30 strains of culture, taking up less than five minutes every day of your busy routine, but with huge nutritionao benefits.
+You can either pay a lot of money to a supplement company or make your own; read up about kefir benefits.
+It's an ancient Bulgarian probiotic containing over 30 strains of culture, taking up less than five minutes every day of your busy routine; with huge nutritional benefits.

 Broccoli facts